eforconi/angular-test/README.md

 Install json-server
 `npm install -g json-server`.

-Start it rom the command line in the project root folder `json-server --watch ./src/Employee.json`
+Start it from the command line in the project root folder `json-server --watch ./src/Employee.json`

 ## Development server